No Wi-Fi No Problem: How To Use Your Phone as a Mobile Hotspot

 3. Turn on the Mobile hotspot option.

-4. Find your phone's name on the list of Wi-Fi connection options and select it to connect.
+4. Find your phone's name in the list of Wi-Fi networks, then select it to connect.

 5. Be ready to enter a network password if necessary.